VACATION MEANS YOU MUST EAT LOCAL DELICIOUS FOODS

 SANTIAGO, LAGO ATITLAN (Read more about Santiago Guatemala, here)

-Not everyone is as much of a foodie as wife and I are.
+Not everyone is as much of a foodie as the wife and I are.
 I have to remember this when I travel with others.
 When people are hungry they want to eat then and it doesn’t really matter to them where.
 I will not tell you or show you the touristic places we ate at because what kind of foodie would I be?

 Kape Ixim Che